LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ![enter image description here](http://127.0.0.1/assets/lab6-6.png)
 ![enter image description here](http://127.0.0.1/assets/lab6-7.png)

-Once the commands are executed, Django creates the following structure for your project:
+Once the commands are executed, Django creates the following structure for our project:

 - **`lab/`**: The project directory containing the settings and configurations for the entire Django project.
   - **`__init__.py`**: Marks the directory as a Python package.
   - **`settings.py`**: Contains project settings such as installed apps, middleware, and database configurations.
   - **`urls.py`**: The project's URL declarations for routing HTTP requests.
-  - **`wsgi.py`**: The entry point for WSGI-compatible web servers to serve your project.
+  - **`wsgi.py`**: The entry point for WSGI-compatible web servers to serve our project.
   - **`asgi.py`**: The entry point for ASGI-compatible servers for asynchronous support.
 - **`manage.py`**: A command-line utility to interact with the Django project (e.g., running the server, creating migrations).